getgort/gort-guide/guide/source/sections/quickstart.rst

 6. You should be taken to a page with a green message reading, "A wild bot has appeared!" and a "Token" field.
 The latter will have and a blue link you can click called "Click to Reveal Token".
 Click that link, and copy your bot token to your ``development.yml`` configuration file (specifically the ``bot_token`` field in your ``discord`` section).

-7. Finally, in order to add your bot to your Discord Server, you’ll need to navigate to the "OAuth2" tab on the left-hand menu.
+7. Finally, in order to add your bot to your Discord Server, you'll need to navigate to the "OAuth2" tab on the left-hand menu.

 8. Once there, scroll down to the "Oauth2 URL Generator" section.
 In the "Scopes" section, select the ``bot`` checkbox.
 A URL should appear at the bottom on the window: this will be your URL for adding your bot to a server.